h2oai/sparkling-water/doc/tutorials/calling_h2o_algos.rst

 Calling H2O Algorithms
 ----------------------

-1. Create the parameters object that holds references to input data and parameters specific for the algorithm:
+1. Create the parameters object that holds references to input data and the parameters for the specific algorithm:

 .. code:: scala